nikuehn/GM_Spatial_Correlation/inla_reg_spatcorr.md

 This documet contains code to estimtate empirical ground-motion models (GMMs), while taking spatial correlations (of within-event/within-site residuals) into account.
 The models are estimated with the R-INLA package (<https://www.r-inla.org/>) [@Rue2017].
 Such regressions are similar to the ones proposed by @Jayaram2010a and @Ming2019, but in a Bayesian context.
-The data is the Italian dat of the ITA18 model [@Lanzano2019], used also in @Caramenti2022.
-The underlying functional form is the same as for the ITA18 model.

 We fit a model of the form
 $$